sanyassyed/data-engineering-zoomcamp-project/week5/README.md

         ```bash
         cd /home/sanyashireen/spark/spark-3.2.3-bin-hadoop3.2
         ```
-        - Then assign a worker to the master with the following command
+        - Then assign one (or more) worker to the master with the following command
         ```bash
         ./sbin/start-worker.sh <master-spark-URL>
         # for example